biofuture/Ublastx_stageone/README.md

 The change log of this version (2020.07.15) includes:
 1. pipeline modification
-No usearch now (We tested minimap2 and find that the minimap2 is faster and equvalently accurate) Now, we use minimap2 and diamond.
-For using usearch, please refer the older version
+No usearch now (We tested minimap2 and find that the minimap2 is faster and equvalently accurate, thanks Xiaole Yin for the testing of minimap2 and replacement of usearch)
+Now, we use minimap2 and diamond.
+For using usearch, please refer the older version.
 2. pipeline modification 2
 In stage one, we removed parameter "-s" and "-c"
 Now, the Read Length is a column in the in the meta-data.txt! need to be filled by the user!!!